smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 C-strings or the pointers to C-strings.
 It can provide this guarantee by declaring the parameter using Form 4 as follows: `const char* const argv[]`.
-Also, as evidenced in Listing C, this form makes the code more readable due to one less level of explicit indirection in accessing both the pointers to C-strings and the characters in C-strings.
+Also, as evidenced in Listing C, this form makes the code more readable due to one less level of explicit indirection needed to access both the pointers to C-strings and the characters in C-strings.

 #### 4.1&nbsp; Parameter is an array of `char` pointers

 All permutations in this case permit modification of `argv` itself, and any such modification would **not** have side effect.
-If any permutation permits modification of the pointers to C-strings or the characters in C-strings, such modification would have side effects.
+Also, If any permutation permits modification of the pointers to C-strings or the characters in C-strings, such modification would have side effects.

 1. `char* argv[]`: Nothing is `const`.
 The characters in the C-strings and the pointers to C-strings may be modified.